mniinio/APIOps-cycles/index.md

 APIOps&reg; method uses modern and proven frameworks with a twist of our experience to the them for APIs.
 All methods have a Lean management base: [DevOps (wikipedia)](https://en.wikipedia.org/wiki/DevOps), [Business Model Canvas (wikipedia)](https://en.wikipedia.org/wiki/Business_Model_Canvas), [Value Proposition Canvas](), [Lean Startup (wikipedia)](https://en.wikipedia.org/wiki/Lean_startup), [Minimum Viable Architecture](https://www.enterpriseirregulars.com/116163/minimum-viable-architecture-good-enough-good-enough-enterprise/) and [API Model Canvas](https://www.slideshare.net/3scale/api-model-canvas-apidays-mediterranea-2015).
 Afore mentioned frameworks, tools and methods have been re-interpreted to create the APIOps&reg; Cycles.

 APIOps&reg; Cycles is created in collaboration with open non-profit [APIOps.net Community](https://medium.com/apiops) and [Digia Plc](www.digia.com).
-APIOps&reg; is a registred trademark of [APInf Oy](http://apinf.com).
+APIOps&reg; is a registered trademark of [APInf Oy](http://apinf.com).
 Templates and method is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/)

 [**APIOPs&reg; community**](apiops.net) is open for all and used as framework to promote and develop APIOps&reg; Cycles.